mitmedialab/nmi-ai-2023/README.md

 ### `Melu`

+"Melu" is the chatbot interface used in the study.
 This folder includes HTML, Javascript, and CSS (SCSS) code.
 This was run on CodePen to create a web interface, which you can see here (API codes redacted): https://codepen.io/rliu3426/pen/bGQoPyd

 To use the CodePen, you will need to replace the `YOUR OPENAI API KEY HERE` with your OpenAI key.
 To collect the conversation data in a sheet, you will need to replace `YOUR SHEET API KEY HERE` with the URL generated from the Google Apps script.